FEntwumS/FEntwumS.NetlistViewer/README.md

 2. Go to the `Package Manager` tab
 3. Add a new custom package source pointing to `https://raw.githubusercontent.com/FEntwumS/Oneware.NetlistReaderFrontend/refs/heads/master/oneware-extension.json`
-4. Save
+4. Click `Save`, then exit the settings menu
 5. Open the package manager
 6. Refresh the package manager
 7. Done!
 The plugin should now be available for you to install!
-8. Install both the `FEntwumS.NetlistViewer Extension` plugin as well as the `FEntwumS NetlistViewer Backend` binary using the package manager
+8. Install both the `FEntwumS.NetlistViewer Extension` plugin as well as the `FEntwumS NetlistViewer Backend`  and the `Eclipse Adoptiom OpenJDK` binaries using the package manager

 ## Netlist viewer